 Digital disruption with the free access to information and spaces to network, open-source and open knowledge movement are threatening the existing power systems.
 New economic models emerge around the value of personal data leading to increasingly closed, algorithmic platforms.
 Our data ownership, privacy and online identity become challenging to protect by local laws.

 Digital innovation is fast and still not very well regulated.
 Its results are widespread and increasingly more comfortable to access.
 The current mainstream narrative around digital technologies focusses mainly on the negative impact of digital technologies on our lives.
 We are posing questions and suggesting answers based on myths instead of solid research and critical thinking.

-The digital revolution started in the 1950s while the term “digital wellbeing” entered the public discourse only recently.
+The digital revolution started a while ago, but the term “digital wellbeing” entered the public discourse only recently.
 As our digital landscapes mature, we are beginning to experience familiar challenges.
 We see the abuse of underrepresented groups, attack on public figures, problems with proving facts, the privilege of access to tech or information and many more.
 While some of us benefit from digital technologies and functional digital literacy, others feel increasingly overwhelmed, left behind, used or targeted.
 We start to think about our wellbeing concerning those new digital tools and landscapes.

 Now, more than ever, it is imperative to consider for a moment how all those established, and upcoming digital technologies impact our lives and our mental health.
 Instead of relying on tech companies or mainstream media, it’s time to ask ourselves critical questions.
 It’s time to decide how we want to use new technologies effectively while caring for our wellbeing.